Vaone/shop-pern/README.md

 # shop-pern
-postgres as a database
+#postgres as a database,
-express and nodeJS
+#express and nodeJS,
-React, Redux
+#React, Redux